 Did you know that one in every four Americans has experienced back pain within the past three months?
 According to the American Physical Therapy Association, back pain is the most commonly experienced type of pain across the United States.
 It usually develops from a muscle strain or injury, but sometimes your discomfort may not be just general back pain, it could be sciatica.

 Sciatica, while it still falls under the definition of “back pain” is a very specific type.
 It is also incredibly common.
-Sciatica is typically felt in the lower back, legs, or buttocks, and it develops from issues surrounding the nerves.
-Whether you’re experiencing general back pain or sciatica pain, our licensed Riverside, Corona, Chino, Redlands, and Beaumont, CA physical therapists can help relieve your symptoms and restore you to optimum levels of physical function.
+Sciatica is occurs in the lower back, legs, or buttocks, and it develops from issues surrounding the nerves.
+Whether you’re in need of back pain and or sciatica pain relief, we can help!
+Our Riverside, Corona, Chino, Redlands, and Beaumont, CA physical therapists are trained to get you relief from your back pain and sciatica pain!

 In many cases, Riverside, Corona, Chino, Redlands, and Beaumont, CA physical therapy treatments can even eliminate the need for harmful pain-management drugs, such as opioids, or an invasive surgical procedure.
 If you are suffering from back pain, contact Marketplace Physical Therapy & Wellness Center today.
 One of our dedicated physical therapists will design a treatment plan specific for your needs, in order to provide relief and recovery.

-The most common cause of back pain is from sustaining an injury.
+Back pain and sciatica pain relief is sought after sustaining an injury.
 This can happen in one of two ways – from an instant, sudden trauma (such as a car accident) or from a repetitive-use injury that develops gradually over time (such as bending down multiple times throughout the week to pick up heavy boxes).
 Back pain can also result from underlying conditions, such as herniated discs, which can also lead to sciatica.
 Degenerative disc disease is another common culprit for back pain, which is typically caused by obesity or poor posture.
 Those who suffer from degenerative disc disease usually report feeling chronic dull aches in their lower back.